tinybirdco/zero-to-tinybird/README.md

 * [Reference project GitHub Repository](https://github.com/jimmoffitt/z2t_workshop) - An example end-state of the project we will build.
 Complete with:
   * [Pull request and branch history](https://github.com/jimmoffitt/z2t_workshop/pulls?q=is%3Apr+is%3Aclosed)
   * [GitHub Actions managed by Tinybird CI/CD integration](https://github.com/jimmoffitt/z2t_workshop/actions)
+* Below you will find a PDF of the deck we used for our first workshop on February 13, 2024.

 ## What are we building?